cptanalatriste/aco-image-thresholding/README.md

 How to use this code
 --------------------
-The code uploaded to this GitHub Repository corresponds to a Java Project developed on the Eclipse IDE.
-You should be able to import it as an existing project to your current workspace.
+The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
+As such, it is strongly recommended that you have Maven installed before working with it.

 **This project depends on the Isula Framework**.
 You need to download first the Isula Framework Project available on this Github Repository: https://github.com/cptanalatriste/isula

 Keep in mind that several file and folder locations were configured on the `ProblemConfiguration.java` file.
 You need to set values according to your environment in order to avoid a `FileNotFoundException`.
+Once this is ready, you can launch this project by executing `mvn exec:java -Dexec.mainClass="pe.edu.pucp.acothres.AcoImageThresholding"` from the project root folder.

 More about Isula